 At the Hospital

-Back brace or cast
+Apply a back brace or cast

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

 Washing their hands